TylerOvenden/BeatBot/README.md

   This method is called when the program already knows that the player missed without making the calculations in the other <br />
   accuracy method.
 Perform the calculations with the score and possibly update it on the screen. <br />

+  Resizable Game Planning: <br />

+  Make the constants private as the window properties may be subjected to change per game...? <br />